 It is quite a climb, 9 floors up, but then you see the most beautiful part of the Van Nelle Factory, the Tearoom.
 The Tearoom is the glass dome on the roof top.
 The former management of Van Nelle had this Tearoom built in the past to impress guests with the great view.
 And that view is of course still there!
 You can see the impressive skyline of Rotterdam and in clear weather you can even see The Hague.
 But not only that; You will also find the new collection of KFF via Huijser Meubel Agenturen!

 Free guided tours with Van Nelle guide

 The unique Van Nelle Factory from 1931 is the monument of Dutch modernism.
 World famous for the progressive design that gave air, light and space a new meaning in architecture.
 In 2014, UNESCO completed the international recognition of this exceptional building by granting World Heritage status.
 During Design District you can walk through and around the factory with experienced Van Nelle guide, and learn why this design is of international significance.

 Daily at 12.00, 14.00 and 16.00 hrs.
 Maximum 20 people per tour.
 Starting point at the coffee corner just after the entrance of Design District.

-In addition to the well-known names of manufacturers, there are 20 starting and/ or self-producing designers on the Designer District.
-We are very proud of the list of names this year, and we expect a lot from the special presentation in the old distribution center.
+In addition to the well-known names of manufacturers, there are 14 starting and/ or self-producing designers on the Designer District.
+We are very proud of the list of names this year, and we expect a lot from the special presentation in the old Tabacco Factory.
 Make sure you do not miss this part!

 Good food and drinks

-In every hall at Design District you will find a bar and terrace where you can go for good coffee, some fresh or drinks, soup, sandwiches, cake or something else.
-When the weather is really good, a bar opens outside.
+At Design District you will find a big bar and terrace where you can go for good coffee, some fresh or drinks, soup, sandwiches, snacks, cake or something else.
+Near the entrance is a coffee point.